 By using her clay pot cooler to store leafy greens and other vegetables, Grace is now able to store her vegetables for more than one day and go to the market less often.

-Francis recently commented that “Grace is so amazed after seeing wonders she never expected from the cooler … the fruits had taken an average of a week but the fruits had not changed in any way, most especially the cabbages and the tomatoes.”
+Francis recently commented that “Grace is so amazed after seeing wonders she never expected from the cooler" and she reports that her fruits can be stored for an average of a week and not change in any way, most especially the cabbages and the tomatoes.

 Given the success that Grace has had with her clay pot cooler, D-Lab is working with AEST to develop a training program to further disseminate this technology.